rocket111185/voda/docs/voda-usage.md

 for the comparison.
 So we can describe only the part of object in order to check the result.

+But if the expected object has no keys, the actual must have no keys, too.

 Also in order to have the `returns` test passed, the actual and expected value should have the same type.
+You may consider the array and object to have the same type 'object' (because the `typeof` works so), but `voda` has own function `typeOf`.
+It returns 'array' if the value is array.

 ### Some tricks